Ex-broker pleads guilty in napkin-eating insider trading scheme

 Tamayo would then meet Eydelman near the main clock in Grand Central Station, show Eydelman a ticker symbol to memorize, and then chew and occasionally swallow the napkin or Post-it containing the tip, prosecutors said.

-Authorities said the scheme unravelled in early 2014 after Tamayo agreed to secretly record conversations with the other defendants.
+Authorities said the scheme unraveled in early 2014 after Tamayo began recording conversations with the other defendants.
 This included an instance when Eydelman gave him a cigar box containing $7,000 to help Metro buy and renovate a new home.

 Neither Morgan Stanley nor Simpson Thacher was accused of wrongdoing.
 They have fired Eydelman and Metro, respectively.